Checking the crime and deprivation level of areas to help keep you safe.

 Safety In Numbers

 Please Note: The following is advice and does not ensure your safety.
-Just because you are in an affluent low crime area does not mean you are automatically safe.
-Please stay aware of your surroundings and if you feel worried or unsure of your safety then leave.
+Just because you are in an affluent, low-crime area does not mean you are automatically safe.
+Please stay aware of your surroundings and if you feel worried or unsure of your safety, then leave.
 You can always come back with company or security another day.
 Your safety must come first.

 Part of my job requires me to visit places that I have never been before.
-Some of these locations are low risk areas with very low crime rates.
-However when working in redevelopment areas the crime rates are usually higher than those found when photographing in fields in the middle of nowhere.
+Some of these locations are low-risk areas with very low crime rates.
+However, when working in redevelopment areas the crime rates are usually higher than those found when photographing in fields in the middle of nowhere.

-One of the lower scoring locations was Scunthorpe or more accurately the post code DN17 1QY.
+One of the lower scoring locations was Scunthorpe or more accurately the postcode DN17 1QY.
 However it is also the place that I had one of my closest calls.
 When you are out and about carrying a rucksack and a tripod you expect to draw some attention from curious locals, for want of a better description, the curtain twitchers.
 This is an expected part of the job and the worst that they usually do is call the police because "there's a strange guy taking photos of the mosque, motorway bridge or outside the school", all of which have happened.
-Then there are those who are actively watching, that make the hairs rise on the back of your neck, that just stand out because they aren't acting "normally".
+Then there are those who are actively watching, that make the hairs rise on the back of your neck, who just stand out because they aren't acting "normally".
 Scunthorpe was one of those.

-I wasn't sure why things went the way they did as it seemed to be a fairly "safe" area with a low reported crime rate until I looked a little deeper.
+I wasn't sure why things went the way they did, as it seemed to be a fairly "safe" area with a low reported crime rate until I looked a little deeper.
 If you plug the postcode into the following website 2019 English Index of Multiple Deprivation (IMD) map or Indices of Deprivation: 2019 and 2015.
 The data is generated from information gathered in 2019 from the 32,844 neighbourhoods in England.
-Most of the area around DN17 1PS have a fairly average Deprivation Ranking (DR) but there is a band that falls into the top 10% of the most deprived neighbourhoods in England.
+Most of the areas around DN17 1PS have a fairly average Deprivation Ranking (DR) but there is a band that falls into the top 10% of the most deprived neighbourhoods in England.
 DN17 1QY was in fact ranked 400/32,844 in 2015 which means only 1.2% of other English neighbourhoods are more deprived.
 The page above contains a control panel that allows you to enter a postcode.
 Below the postcode is an IMD Score slider (which is somewhat confusing).
 In the middle of the graduated slider is a row of dots, everything to the right of that row is in the "top 10%" of most deprived areas.
-If you change the left slider so they so that it reads 37.42 then only the most deprived areas will be marked on the map, the darker the area the more deprived.
+If you change the left slider so that it reads 37.42 then only the most deprived areas will be marked on the map, the darker the area the more deprived.
 If you hover over the coloured neighbourhoods you can see information about that location and if it says "Decile 1" then it is in the top 10% of most deprived areas.
-Once again you need to work out at what point you feel that the area may not be safe, personally if the area falls within the top 10% then my quote will include a charge for security.
-Using the colour coded map allows you to easily check areas you may be passing through as you move between viewpoints.
+Once again you need to work out at what point you feel that the area may not be safe.
+Personally if the area falls within the top 10% then my quote will include a charge for security.
+Using the colour-coded map allows you to easily check areas you may be passing through as you move between viewpoints.

 Location - Postcode (RC) - Reported Crimes within 1 mile 04/2018 (DR) - Deprivation Ranking - % of neighbourhood in England more deprived (2015) (RC) - Reported Crimes within 1 mile 04/2023 (DR) - Deprivation Ranking - % of neighbourhood in England more deprived (2019)